-Modifications to the ETH Protocol
+Modifications to the ETC Protocol

-ETH is an open source project with no official developer or group of developers that controls the Ethereum Network.
-However, the Ethereum Network's development is overseen by a core group of developers.
-The core developers are able to access, and can alter, the Ethereum Network source code and, as a result, they are responsible for quasi-official releases of updates and other changes to the Ethereum Network's source code.
-The release of updates to the Ethereum Network's source code does not guarantee that the updates will be automatically adopted.
-Users and miners must accept any changes made to the Ethereum source code by downloading the proposed modification of the Ethereum Network's source code.
-A modification of the Ethereum Network's source code is only effective with respect to the Ethereum users and miners that download it.
-If a modification is accepted only by a percentage of users and miners, a division in the Ethereum Network will occur such that one network will run the pre-modification source code and the other network will run the modified source code.
+ETC is an open source project with no official developer or group of developers that controls the Ethereum Classic Network.
+However, the Ethereum Classic Network's development is overseen by a core group of developers.
+The core developers are able to access and can alter the Ethereum Classic Network source code and, as a result, they are responsible for quasi-official releases of updates and other changes to the Ethereum Classic Network's source code.
+The release of updates to the Ethereum Classic Network's source code does not guarantee that the updates will be automatically adopted.
+Users and miners must accept any changes made to the Ethereum Classic Network source code by downloading the proposed modification of the Ethereum Classic Network's source code is only effective with respect to the Ethereum Classic users and miners that download it.
+If a modification is accepted by only a percentage of users and miners, a division in the Ethereum Classic Network will occur such that one network will run the pre-modification source code and the other network will run the modified source code.
 Such a division is known as a "fork."
 See "Risk Factors-Risk Factors Related to Digital Assets-A temporary or permanent "fork" could adversely affect an investment in the Shares".
-Consequently, as a practical matter, a modification to the source code becomes part of the Ethereum Network only if accepted by participants collectively having a majority of the processing power on the Ethereum Network.
+Consequently, as a practical matter, a modification to the source code becomes part of the Ethereum Classic Network only if accepted by participants collectively having a majority of the processing power on the Ethereum Classic Network.

-Core development of the Ethereum source code has increasingly focused on modifications of the Ethereum protocol to increase speed and scalability and also allow for non-financial, next generation uses.
-The Trust's activities will not directly relate to such projects, though such projects may utilize ETH as tokens for the facilitation of their non-financial uses, thereby potentially increasing demand for ETH and the utility of the Ethereum Network as a whole.
-Conversely, projects that operate and are built within the Ethereum Blockchain may increase the data flow on the Ethereum Network and could either "bloat" the size of the Ethereum Blockchain or slow confirmation times.
-At this time, such projects remain in early stages and have not been materially integrated into the Ethereum Blockchain or Ethereum Network.
+Core development of the ETC source code has increasingly focused on modifications of the Ethereum Classic Network protocol to increase speed and scalability and also allow for non-financial, next generation uses.
+The Trust's activities will not directly relate to such projects, though such projects may utilize ETC as tokens for the facilitation of their non-financial uses, thereby potentially increasing demand for ETC and the utility of the Ethereum Classic Network as a whole.
+Conversely, projects that operate and are built within the Blockchain may increase the data flow on the Ethereum Classic Network and could either "bloat" the size of the Ethereum Classic Blockchain or slow confirmation times.
+At this time, such projects remain in early stages and have not been materially integrated into the Ethereum Classic Blockchain or Ethereum Classic Network.

-ETH Value
+ETC Value

-ETH Exchange Valuation
+ETC Exchange Valuation

-The value of ETH is determined by the value that various market participants place on ETH through their transactions.
-The most common means of determining the value of an ETH is by surveying one or more ETH Exchanges where ETH is traded publicly and transparently (e.g., Bitstamp, Coinbase Pro, Kraken, Bittrex and Poloniex).
-Additionally, there are over-the-counter dealers or market makers that transact in ETH.
+The value of ETC is determined by the value that various market participants place on ETC through their transactions.
+The most common means of determining the value of an ETC is by surveying one or more ETC Exchanges where ETC is traded publicly and transparently (e.g., Poloniex, Bitfinex or Coinbase Pro).
+Additionally, the are over-the-counter dealers or market makers that transact in ETC.

-ETH Exchange Public Market Data
+ETC Exchange Public Market Data

-On each online ETH Exchange, ETH is traded with publicly disclosed valuations for each executed trade, measured by one or more fiat currencies such as the U.S. dollar or Euro or by the cryptocurrency Bitcoin.
+On each online ETC Exchange, ETC is traded with publicly disclosed valuations for each executed trade, measured by one or more fiat currencies such as the U.S. dollar or Euro or by the cryptocurrency Bitcoin.
 Overthe-counter dealers or market makers do not typically disclose their trade data.
-Additionally, there are over-the-counter dealers or market makers that transact in ETH.
-The below tables reflect the trading volume in ETH and market share of the ETH-U.S. dollar and ETH-BTC trading pairs of each of the ETH Exchanges eligible for inclusion in the Index from December 14, 2017 (date of the first Creation Basket of the Trust) to December 31, 2018, using data reported by each ETH Exchange:
+Additionally, there are over-the-counter dealers or market makers that transact in ETC. The below tables reflect the trading volume in ETC and market share of the U.S. dollar-ETC and ETC-BTC trading pairs of each of the ETC Exchanges eligible for inclusion in the Index from April 18, 2017 (date of the first Creation Basket of the Trust) to December 31, 2018, using data reported by each ETC Exchange: